-How to Stop Taking Psychiatric Medication Safely
+How to Safely Stop Taking Psychiatric Medication

 There's a particular moment that comes up in psychiatric care: things have been stable for a while, and you start wondering whether you still need the medication.
 Or side effects have become a quality-of-life issue.
 Or you just want to know what life looks like without it.